Linuxbrew/brew/docs/Manpage.md

     directories.
 TextMate can handle this correctly in project mode, but many editors will do strange things in this case.

-  * `HOMEBREW_FORCE_BOTTLE`:
-    If set, Homebrew will install from a bottle if it exists for the current or newest version of macOS, even if it would not normally be used for installation.
-Please do not file issues if you encounter errors when using this environment variable.

   * `HOMEBREW_FORCE_BREWED_CURL`:
     If set, Homebrew will use a Homebrew-installed `curl` rather than the system version.